AICPS/sg-collision-prediction/README.md

 # Spatio-Temporal Scene-Graph Embedding for Autonomous Vehicle Collision Prediction

 This repository includes the code and dataset information required for reproducing the results in our paper, *Spatio-Temporal Scene-Graph Embedding for Autonomous Vehicle Collision Prediction*.
-Furthermore, we also integrated the source code of [our baseline method](https://arxiv.org/abs/1711.10453), into this repo.
+Furthermore, we also integrated the source code of [the baseline method](https://arxiv.org/abs/1711.10453) we compared against into this repo.
 The baseline approach infers the likelihood of a future collision using deep ConvLSTMs.
-Our approach incoporates both spatial modeling and temporal modeling in the task of collision predition using MRGCN.
+Our approach incoporates both spatial modeling and temporal modeling in the task of collision prediction using an MR-GCN and an LSTM.

-For fabricating the lane-changing datasets, we use Carla [CARLA](https://github.com/carla-simulator/carla) 0.9.8 which is an open-source autonomous car driving simulator.
-We also utilized the [scenario_runner](https://github.com/carla-simulator/scenario_runner) which was designed for CARLA challenge event.
-For real-driving datasets, we used Honda-Driving Dataset (HDD) in our experiments.
+For fabricating the lane-changing datasets, we use [CARLA](https://github.com/carla-simulator/carla) 0.9.8 which is an open-source autonomous car driving simulator.
+We also utilized the [scenario_runner](https://github.com/carla-simulator/scenario_runner) which was designed for the CARLA challenge event.
+For real-driving datasets, we used the Honda-Driving Dataset (HDD) in our experiments.

 The scene-graph dataset used in our paper is published [here](http://ieee-dataport.org/3618).